 Resetting network settings erases all Wi-Fi, Bluetooth, Cellular, and VPN settings on your iPhone.
 Make sure to write down your Wi-Fi passwords before completing this step.
 You’ll have to reenter them once reset is complete.

-When you’re ready, open Settings and tap General -> Reset -> Reset Network Settings.
+When you’re ready, open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Enter your passcode, then tap Reset Network Settings to confirm your decision.

 What’s Up, WhatsApp?